Quick Summary

 10 Common FRACS Exam Pitfalls (And How to Avoid Them)

-Here are the 10 most common pitfalls and actionable strategies to avoid them.
+Here are the 10 most common pitfalls in orthopaedic surgery fellowship exam preparation, complete with actionable strategies and clinical context to help you sidestep them.

 Pitfall #1: Starting Too Late (The Denial Phase)